openmhealth/web-visualizations/README.md

 }
 ```

 In addition to the options shown in the `measures` sections above, the following default options are used.
-They can be specified in the `measures` section of the options object passed to `OMHWebVisualization.Chart()` as well:
+They can be specified in the `measures` section of the options object passed to `OMHWebVisualization.Chart(...)` as well:

 ```javascript
 {